markolalovic/latent2likert/README.md

 <img src="./man/figures/README-unnamed-chunk-17-1.png" width="100%" />

-## Estimating the parameters of the latent distribution
+## Estimating parameters of the latent distribution

 Given responses to the Likert-scale survey questions, it is possible to estimates the parameters using the function `estimateParameters`.
 The